JuliaLang/Pkg.jl/docs/src/creating-packages.md

 end # module
 ```

-A user that depends on `Plotting` will not pay the cost of the "extension" inside the `ContourExt` module.
+A user that depends only on `Plotting` will not pay the cost of the "extension" inside the `ContourExt` module.
 It is only when the `Contour` package actually gets loaded that the `ContourExt` extension is loaded
 and provides the new functionality.

 If one considers `ContourExt` as a completely separate package, it could be argued that defining `Plotting.plot(c::Contour.ContourCollection)` is
-type piracy since `ContourExt` _owns_ neither the method `Plotting.plot` nor the type `Contour.ContourCollection`.
+[type piracy](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy) since `ContourExt` _owns_ neither the method `Plotting.plot` nor the type `Contour.ContourCollection`.
 However, for extensions, it is ok to assume that the extension owns the methods in its parent package.
-In fact, this type of "type piracies" is one of the most standard use cases for extensions.
+In fact, this form of type piracy is one of the most standard use cases for extensions.

 An extension will only be loaded if the extension dependencies are loaded from the same environment or environments higher in the environment stack than the package itself.